wangshanyw/DCCDR/README.md

 # DCCDR

-Codes for paper [Disentangled Contrastive Learning for Cross-Domain Recommendation].
+Code for paper [Disentangled Contrastive Learning for Cross-Domain Recommendation].

 Accepted by DASFAA 2023.